 Let's head outdoors to our spectacular local habitats to see what's new!
 We love to find things; think about colors, shapes, and patterns; and wonder why this place is a special home to wildlife.
-You and your preschooler will both enjoy this fun, energetic format that adults and children will all enjoy.
+Each nature exploration is presented in a fun, energetic format that adults and children will all enjoy.
 Hosted by Joppa Flats Education Center.

 - 1 of 10